-Trump says he will nominate Bernhardt to head Interior Department
+Trump to nominate ex-energy lobbyist Bernhardt to head Interior

 Bernhardt would replace Ryan Zinke, who was under a cloud of ethics investigations and announced his resignation in December.

-The Interior Department, which employs more than 70,000 people and oversees more than 20 percent of the U.S. land surface, has played a large role in Trump’s “energy dominance” policy of boosting energy production.
+The Interior Department, which employs more than 70,000 people and oversees more than 20 percent of the U.S. land surface, has been central to Trump’s “energy dominance” policy of boosting energy production.

-As Zinke’s deputy, Bernhardt played a role in efforts to open Alaska’s Arctic National Wildlife Refuge to oil drilling, ease Obama-era protections on a bird called the greater sage grouse to boost drilling and mining across the West, and open federal lands to leases for coal mining.
+As Zinke’s deputy, Bernhardt has played a role in efforts to open Alaska’s Arctic National Wildlife Refuge to oil drilling, ease Obama-era protections on a bird called the greater sage grouse to boost drilling and mining across the West, and open federal lands to leases for coal mining.

-He is likely to be careful to avoid the missteps that plagued Zinke.

 Ann Navaro, a former Department of Interior official who served in the Obama and Trump administrations and worked closely with Bernhardt, said he is a rare “lawyer’s lawyer” who prepares thoroughly for meetings, often being the only one in a room to have read full environmental assessments of projects and plans.